tabbykatz/100-days-of-code/r1-log.md

 Today: API research, a must before bending them to my will.
 ### day 49/99
 Awww, my baby automated event creation is alive!
 I've spent today harnessing both the Github and Google Calendar APIs.
+And that was my first attempt at 100 days.
+Better luck next time!